Batman: Arkham: Batman: Arkham Knight tie-ins

 Batman: Arkham Knight is a digital-first prequel comic to the game of the same name.
 Written by Peter J. Tomasi, with art by Viktor Bogdanovic and Art Thibert, and covers by Dan Panosian, the comic picks up after the events of Arkham City.
 It was released digitally in February 2015, with the first print release featuring a collection of the digital issues in March 2015.

-Batman: Arkham Knight – Batgirl Begins is a promotional one-shot comic that was distributed for free at San Diego Comic-Con International.
+Batman: Arkham Knight – Batgirl Begins is a promotional one-shot comic that was distributed for free at San Diego Comic-Con.
 Written by Tim Seeley and illustrated by Matthew Clark and Wade Von Grawbadger, the comic tells the story of Barbara Gordon's first adventure as Batgirl.

 Batman: Arkham Knight – Genesis, is a six-issue series written by Peter Tomasi and illustrated by Alisson Borges, that explores the origin of the Arkham Knight.

 Suicide Squad: Kill the Justice League tie-in

-A forthcoming five-issue series entitled Suicide Squad: Kill Arkham Asylum will serve as a prequel to the game.
+Suicide Squad: Kill Arkham Asylum is a four-issue comic miniseries which serves as a prequel to Kill the Justice League, exploring how Amanda Waller took control of Arkham Asylum and recruited the members of the Suicide Squad.